veracode/Veracode-Community-Projects/README.md

 - [SCA Findings to Work Items](https://github.com/cadonuno/SCAFindingsToWorkItems) ([Cadonuno](https://github.com/cadonuno/)) - Saves new Veracode SCA findings as Azure DevOps Work Items.

 - [Azure DevOps promote scan](https://github.com/dmedeiros-veracode/devops-scripts-azure-devops/blob/main/jobs/veracode-sast-platform-release-candidate-promote-job.yml) ([dmedeiros-veracode](https://github.com/dmedeiros-veracode)) - This repository contains Azure DevOps scripts that can be referenced and used for integration with Veracode Analysis tools.

-- [YML Examples](https://github.com/M3Corp-Community/Veracode/tree/main/Pipelines/Az%20DevOps) ([IGD753](https://github.com/IGDEXE)) - Examples for how to create pipelines: Basics (Wrapper only), Advanced (U&S + SCA + Pipeline Scan) and Experts (all tools parallelizing processes)

 #### GitHub

-- [Actions](https://github.com/M3Corp-Community/Veracode/tree/main/Pipelines/GitHub%20Actions) ([IGD753](https://github.com/IGDEXE)) - Examples for how to create pipelines: Basics (Wrapper only), Advanced (U&S + SCA + Pipeline Scan) and Experts (all tools parallelizing processes)

 - [Veracode Application Sandboxes Helper](https://github.com/marketplace/actions/veracode-application-sandboxes-helper) ([Lerer](https://github.com/Lerer/)) - An Action to handle Sandboxes mainly as a set of clean-up activities such as: deleting a sandbox and promoting Sandbox scan to Policy Scan with or without deleting the sandbox